nvbergen/predicting_air_delays/README.md

 ### Conclusion
 The prototype mvp has been promising.
 Additional tuning of the model and testing should be completed to improve model accuracy and reduce Type One errors from the testing and training data.

-The ultimate goal of this project is to have an app that is viewable and useable based on the trained model data.
-The model should need, as I imagine it, monthly maitenence as new delay data is release from BTS.
+The ultimate goal of this project is to have an app that is viewable and usable based on the trained model data.
+The model should need, as I imagine it, monthly maintenance as new delay data is release from BTS.

 Our mvp product is the first step to such a useful and helpful customer friendly tool.